-- 1. We are confident that we employ no forced labour directly within our business.
-However, we regularly review that and also assess our supply chain with a view to ensuring that there is no use of forced labour within the supply chain. - 2.
-We take the following steps to prevent, evaluate and address risks of forced labour in our supply chain: - a) We have established a Supplier Code of Conduct on Forced Labour with which we will expect our suppliers to comply with.
+- 1. We are confident that there is no forced labour directly within our business.
+However, we regularly review this and assess our supply chain to ensure that there is no use of forced labour within the supply chain. - 2.
+We take the following steps to prevent, evaluate and address risks of forced labour in our supply chain: - a) We have established a Supplier Code of Conduct on Forced Labour, which we expect our suppliers to comply with.
 We may impose contractual obligations requiring compliance.
-This is attached as appendix 1. - b) We will review our supply chains annually to evaluate forced labour risk and, if a risk is identified, we will take appropriate steps to address it - c) We will consider the conduct of each supplier against the Supplier Code of Conduct on Forced Labour when awarding and/or renewing business with the supplier. - 3.
-We will train personnel working with our supply chain on forced labour and the Supplier Code of Conduct on Forced Labour, with a view to reducing the risks of forced labour in our supply chain.
+This is attached as Appendix 1. - b) We will review our supply chains annually to evaluate forced labour risk and, if a risk is identified, we will take appropriate steps to address it. - c) We will consider the conduct of each supplier against the Supplier Code of Conduct on Forced Labour when awarding and/or renewing business with the supplier. - 3.
+We will train personnel working with our supply chain on forced labour and the Supplier Code of Conduct on Forced Labour, with the aim of reducing the risks of forced labour in our supply chain.